octo-technology/OpenTezos/docs/explorer/private-indexer.md

 ```

-It gives a lot of information: some of them are displayed on the page (such as the address).
+It gives a lot of information: some pieces are displayed on the page (such as the address).
-However, some others are missing.
+However, others are missing.
 For instance, the storage data is not fetched.
 Another API call has to be made:

 ```shell